ctrachte/Kitchen-Calendar/README.md

 ```
 git clone https://github.com/ctrachte/KitchenCalendar.js
 ```
-2. Open `KitchenCalendar.html` in your browser of choice to view and test behavior.
+2. Using VSCode's live server, open `index.html` in your browser of choice to view and test behavior.
-3. Place the KitchenCalendar.js and moment.js files in the appropriate directory in your project *(for many, that will be your bundled JS helpers or packages directory)*.
-4. Adjust the options as necessary for your needs, be sure to supply the KitchenCalendar options with the appropriate container HTML element node.
+3. Adjust the options as necessary for your needs, be sure to supply the KitchenCalendar options with the appropriate container HTML element node.

 ### Using NPM (React, Next.js)
 1. Install the npm package: